DevOpsDrum/PSScriptAnalyzerViaPester/README.md

 There is a disturbing lack of working examples out there, I can only assume because so few people actually use PSScriptAnalyzer, but hopefully this repo will help the bold few who want to increase the consistency of the scripts they write.

 I found [this thread](https://github.com/pester/Pester/issues/1564), with folks discussing their issues and resolutions, very helpful.

+---

+## TODO
+* Add some examples of PowerShell scripts and legit Pester tests, not just linting with PSScriptAnalyzer
+* Create separate doc for Pester notes and include this:
+  * `DAMP` (or `Descriptive and Meaningful Phrases`) should be used to name tests, i.e. the test names should be *readable*.